cloudflare/cloudflare-docs/content/support/Troubleshooting/cloudflare-errors/troubleshooting-cloudflare-1xxx-errors.md

 ### Common cause

-A website owner forbids access based on malicious activity detected from the visitor’s computer or network (ip\_address).
-The most likely cause is a virus or malware infection on the visitor’s computer.
+A website owner forbids access based on malicious activity detected from the visitor's computer or network (ip\_address).
+The most likely cause is a virus or malware infection on the visitor's computer.

 ### Resolution